Skip to main content

 • NONSIM removes assumptions on the node itself but keeps upstream assumptions.

-• UNION combines non-intersecting result sets on the same levels.
+• UNION combines non-overlapping result sets on the same levels.

 • DISAGGREGATE exists for legacy compatibility and should be replaced by DISTRIBUTE in new models.